SAP-samples/btp-end-to-end-scenario-use-cases/topic2/part2/adt.md

 1. On the next screen choose **Open Logon Page in Browser** and enter your credentials in the new browser tab when prompted.

+  > For users with several user accounts: If you already are logged on in the default browser with a user account which you do not want to use (for example with your corporate one), then use the "Copy Logon URL to Clipboard" option.

   ![Alt text](img/0040-logon-in-browser.png)

-5. After log on is successful go back to Eclipse and choose **Next** to proceed.
+1. After log on is successful go back to Eclipse and choose **Next** to proceed.

   ![Alt text](img/0050-logon-successful.png)